 Disclaimer: This post contains affiliate links.
 That means I get a small commission if you decide to make a purchase using my affiliate link.
 However, I love Skillshare, I love these classes, and I wouldn’t recommend them if I didn’t find them helpful.

 Another great thing about Skillshare is that it’s affordable.
 You can take hundreds of classes for as little as $8.25/month.
-And if you sign up using my referral link, you can purchase the first free months for just $0.99 (and cancel anytime you want).
+And if you sign up using my referral link, you will get the first two months for FREE (and cancel anytime you want).

 Here are my favorite Skillshare classes that will help you learn graphic design: